enterstudio/suman/README.md

 ## The Suman Story

 I started writing Suman in October 2015.
-After 6 months of working with Mocha, I was becoming very disenchanted
+After 6 months of working with Mocha, I started seeing many of its shortcomings.
- - Mocha had a handful of major problems and 100 minor ones.
-Mocha is poorly designed software, and the fact that it concatenates all your tests in a single process is simply not how testing should work; especially for dynamic language where the global scope can be polluted by inexperienced developers.
+ Mocha has a handful of major problems and 100 minor ones.
+Mocha is poorly designed software, and the fact that it concatenates all your tests in a single process is simply not how testing should work; especially for a dynamic language where the global scope can be easily polluted by inexperienced developers.

 About 2 weeks after I started writing Suman, I discovered AVA.
 AVA is much better than Mocha, but it "forces" you to use transpilation and has its own assertion library.
 It's also missing some nice features from Mocha.
 So I decided to continue working on Suman, and essentially